Destinations, Mexico, Travel, Travel Tips

 Collage of artifacts at the museum and a model of the pyramids

 Pepe guided our group through the museum’s exhibits, stopping at every third or so display.
 There was a lot of information to take in, but it was fascinating to learn what little history of the pyramids is known (interestingly, historians aren’t sure who built the pyramids), how advanced the knowledge of that civilization was (the Pyramid of the Sun was built to align with the sunrise/sunset on certain days of the year), and to view artifacts and a model of the pyramids in their heyday.
-There was much we learned from Pepe, but much we missed in the museum as well as we had to stay with our group.
+We learned so much from Pepe, but we also missed quite a bit of the museum as we had to stay with our group.

 View up the pyramid of the sun with the sun overhead and the silhouettes of the people on top